 Each of IPL's and WPL's Audit Committee of the Board of Directors has adopted a policy that requires advance approval of all audit, audit-related, tax and other permitted services performed by the independent registered public accounting firm.
 The policy provides for pre-approval by the Audit Committee of specifically defined audit and non-audit services after the Audit Committee is provided with the appropriate level of details regarding the specific services to be provided.
 The policy does not permit delegation of the Audit Committee's authority to management.
 In the event the need for specific services arises between Audit Committee meetings, the Audit Committee has delegated to the Chairperson of the Audit Committee authority to approve permitted services provided that the Chairperson reports any decisions to the Audit Committee at its next scheduled meeting.
-The principal accounting fiese billed to Alliant Energy by its independent registered public accounting firm, all of which were approved in advance by the Audit Committee, directly related and allocated to IPL and WPL were as follows (in thousands):
+The principal accounting fees billed to Alliant Energy by its independent registered public accounting firm, all of which were approved in advance by the Audit Committee, directly related and allocated to IPL and WPL were as follows (in thousands):

 IPL WPL

-2018 2 2017 2018 2 2017
+2019 2018 2019 2018

 Fees % of Total

-Audit fees \$1,483 91% \$1,083 90% \$1,102 94% \$1,070 93%
+Audit fees \$1,584 89% \$1,483 91% \$1,116 92% \$1,102 94%

-Audit-related fees 111 7% 67 5% 37 3% 42 4%
+Audit-related fees 134 8% 111 7% 37 3% 37 3%

-Tax fees 31 2% 9 1% 24 2% 2 %
+Tax fees 52 3% 31 2% 56 5% 24 2%

-All other fees 10 % 44 4% 8 1% 36 3%
+All other fees 2 % 10 % 1 % 8 1%

-\$1,635 100% \$1,203 100% \$1,171 100% \$1,150 100%
+\$1,772 100% \$1,635 100% \$1,210 100% \$1,171 100%

-IPL's and WPL's audit fees for 2018 and 2017 consisted of the respective fees billed for the audits of the financial statements of IPL and its subsidiary and WPL and its subsidiary, for reviews of financial statements included in Form 10-Q filings, and for services normally provided in connection with statutory and regulatory filings, such as financing transactions.
-IPL's and WPL's audit fees also included their respective portion of fees for the 2018 and 2017 audits of Alliant Energy's financial statements and effectiveness of internal controls over financial reporting.
-IPL's and WPL's audit-related fees for 2018 and 2017 consisted of the fees billed for services rendered related to employee benefits plan audits and other attest services.
-IPL's and WPL's tax fees for 2018 and 2017 consisted of the fees billed for professional services rendered for tax compliance, tax advice and tax planning, including all services performed by the tax professional staff of affiliates of the independent registered public accounting firm, except those rendered in connection with the audit.
-All other fees for 2018 and 2017 for IPL and WPL consisted of license fees for accounting research software products and seminars, and, with respect to 2017, consultation services.
-The Audit Committee does not consider the provision of non-audit services by the independent registered public accounting firm.
+IPL's and WPL's audit fees for 2019 and 2018 consisted of the respective fees billed for the audits of the financial statements of IPL and its subsidiary and WPL and its subsidiary, for reviews of financial statements included in Form 10-Q filings, and for services normally provided in connection with statutory and regulatory filings, such as financing transactions.
+IPL's and WPL's audit fees also included their respective portion of fees for the 2019 and 2018 audits of Alliant Energy's financial statements and effectiveness of internal controls over financial reporting.
+IPL's and WPL's audit-related fees for 2019 and 2018 consisted of the fees billed for services rendered related to employee benefits plan audits and other attest services.
+IPL's and WPL's tax fees for 2019 and 2018 consisted of the fees billed for professional services rendered for tax compliance, tax advice and tax planning, including all services performed by the tax professional staff of affiliates of the independent registered public accounting firm, except those rendered in connection with the audit.
+All other fees for 2019 and 2018 for IPL and WPL consisted of license fees for accounting research software products, and with respect to 2018, seminars.
+The Audit Committee does not consider the provision of non-audit services by the independent registered public accounting firm described above to be incompatible with maintaining independence of the independent registered public accounting firm.